DSPIP Developer Documentation

 Parsing

-• Parse QR data with exactly 5 or 6 pipe-delimited fields
+• Parse QR data with exactly 6 or 7 pipe-delimited fields

 • Validate protocol field equals "DSPIP"

-• Validate version compatibility (same major version)
+• Validate version compatibility (1.0)

 Payload Handling